Introduction Downloadable, printable meeting flier

 The 138th Meeting of the Association of Clinical Scientists will be held in Houston, Texas, May 16-19, 2018.
 It is being hosted by the Program of Diagnostic Genetics, The University of Texas MD Anderson Cancer Center, School of Health Professions.
 The meeting theme will be “Genomic Medicine.”
 The Program Committee Co-Chairpersons, Awdhesh Kalia, PhD and Peter Hu, PhD, along with Program Committee members Robert Hunter, MD, PhD, John Hicks, MD, DDS, PhD, and Roger Bertholf, PhD cordially invite you to plan to attend another outstanding Association meeting.

 The highlights feature two distinguished “keynote” lectures plus a distinguished banquet speaker, a Friday half day session at the MD Anderson Cancer Center, including tours of various anatomic and clinical pathology laboratories and School of Health Professions teaching laboratories, and a special optional bus tour on Friday afternoon for participants and spouses to visit the NASA Space Center Houston, which will include special tours not normally available to the general public.
-More information will be provided in the near future.
+See the Registration Shopping Cart for more information about these special tours.

 Abraham J. Gitlitz Memorial Lecture: Andy Futreal, PhD, Chair and Professor, Department of Genomic Medicine, Robert A. Welch Distinguished University Chair, the University of Texas MD Anderson Cancer Center.
 The title of his lecture is “Cancer Heterogeneity: Challenges and Opportunities for Clinical Impact.”